sparrowmktplace/SDK-Documentation/docs/getting-started/first-app.md

 # **Your First App**

 The goal of this tutorial is to help you understand the basics of app development.
-Here, you will build an app using the survey sparrow platform.
+Here, you will build an app using the SurveySparrow platform.

 For this tutorial, choose the **your_first_app** template.